Elizabeth Drew: Personal life

 Drew was married to J. Patterson Drew from 1964 until his death in 1970 and was married to David Webster from 1981 until his death in 2003.
 She currently resides in Washington D.C.

 Criticism

 In 1986, the editors of Snooze: The Best of Our Magazine parodied her as "Elizabeth Drone," author of a "Giant Postcard From Washington."

-In 1989, Spy magazine labeled her as the "author of too-frequent Washington columns."
+In 1989, Spy labeled her as the "author of too-frequent Washington columns."

 In 2014, President Richard Nixon's former aide Frank Gannon disputed Drew’s “blithe assertions that Nixon was a Dilantin-addicted alcoholic,” arguing that they were “as untrue as they are ugly.”